omnimeta/SpotifyAutoModerator/README.md

   REDIRECT_URI: ReplaceThisWithYourRedirectURI
   USERNAME: ReplaceThisWithYourSpotifyUsername
 ```
-As shown above, `ACCOUNT_CONFIG.USERNAME` should be set to your Spotify username (also know as your Spotify ID). **NOTE**: your display name and username may not be the same.
+As shown above, `ACCOUNT_CONFIG.USERNAME` should be set to your Spotify username (also known as your Spotify ID). **NOTE**: your display name and username may not be the same.
 To acquire your true username, open your profile in Spotify and copy your Spotify URI.
 For example, if your Spotify URI is `spotify:user:omnimeta` then your Spotify username/ID is `omnimeta`.

 ## Usage